 "They remind me of why we dance and why I got into the business," says Paul Vasterling, Nashville Ballet's artistic director/CEO, about working with the cast of young children in the company's production of Cinderella.
 More than 40 children ages 5 - 7 from the School of Nashville Ballet perform in the fairytale ballet as bumble bees, snow angels and other whimsical characters.

 Local kids are no strangers to the Nashville Ballet stage.
-Several youngsters 8 and older share the stage every holiday season with the professional company dancers in Nashville's Nutcracker, and Vasterling says he enjoys getting to work with even younger kids in Cinderella.
+Several youngsters 8 and older share the stage every holiday season with the professional company dancers in Nashville's Nutcracker

 Children certainly bring a special magic and charm to the stage, and the process of watching and working with them is one Vasterling finds inspiring.
 "This idea of freedom and creativity especially at that age — before 9 — they're just so open and excited and truthful and all those wonderful things that we get to watch.
 There's something magical just understanding the child within yourself when you see them," says Vasterling.
 "For me, it's affirming to see them, and I see them every year, and I have the same reaction.
 They're just so sweet and they make me feel happy," he adds.